 Hey it's not all about water you know!

 Low surface tension liquids like oil or organic solvents are designed to wet the surface for maximum lubrication or solvation.
 But what if you're separating organics or don't want the surface to wet?
-Water repelling materials like PTFE aren't effective in repelling oil.
+That can be a problem for stainless steel or even common analytical flow path surfaces like PTFE.
+That's because most coatings or traditional water repelling materials like PTFE aren't effective in repelling oil.
 Here's what oil and hexadecane look like when placed on a PTFE surface.

 We bonded our new Fluoro material on a rough stainless steel surface to see if the contact angle would increase.
 The Fluoro material made a big difference in contact angle, making the stainless steel oleophobic surface.